 |Nuts & seeds (1 oz)||Protein (g)||Fat (g)||Carb (g)|

 |Per 1 oz||Protein (g)||Fat (g)||Carb (g)|

 |Flax Seed Oil||0||28||0|

-The low carb vegetables which are used in keto diet are:
+The low carb vegetables for keto diet are:

-Green Beans, Asperagus, Spinach, Kale, Pumpkin, Eggplant, Celery Stalk, Cucumber, Kale, Cauliflower, Red Cabbage, White Cabbage, Lettuce, Tomatoes, Green Peppers, Red Peppers, Brocolli, White onion, Garlic.
+Green Beans, Asparagus, Spinach, Kale, Pumpkin, Eggplant, Celery Stalk, Cucumber, Kale, Cauliflower, Red Cabbage, White Cabbage, Lettuce, Tomatoes, Green Peppers, Red Peppers, Broccoli, White onion, Garlic.